Ethics for Case Managers

 INVASION OF PRIVACY

-Invasion of privacy includes intruding into aspects of a patient’s life without medical cause.
+Invasion of privacy includes intruding into aspects of a client’s life without medical cause.
 Invasion of privacy is a legal issue separate from violations of HIPAA’s privacy rule due to the fact that invasion of privacy goes beyond protected health information.

-Agnes Aquino, a case manager at the local hospital, was chatting with her neighbor, Sonja, an occupational therapist who works in home health, while they did yard work together.
+Agnes Aquino, a case manager at the local hospital, was chatting with her neighbor Sonja, an occupational therapist who works in home health, while they did yard work together.
 When they were finished digging up a flowerbed, Sonja shook out her wrists and said, “Wow, I feel like I just gave myself carpal tunnel syndrome from all that digging!”

 “That reminds me,” Agnes said.
-“You’ll never guess who I saw at the hospital today—remember Manny, who used to date your sister?
+“You’ll never guess who I saw at the hospital today.
+Remember Manny, who used to date your sister?
 Well, he was just referred to our outpatient clinic for treatment of carpal tunnel symptoms!
 I always thought he was pretty tough, but it turns out that he’s a real wimp when it comes to pain.
 Makes you wonder if he’s all that good a mechanic, really.”

 Suddenly, Agnes realized she had violated the standards of the Code of Professional Conduct for Case Managers as well as the federal Health Insurance Portability and Accountability Act (HIPAA) by disclosing confidential client information without authorization.
-Not only had Agnes violated the Code and the law by disclosing confidential information, if the matter were to become known to her client, a legal suit of slander could be realistically be brought against her.
+Not only had Agnes violated the Code and the law by disclosing confidential information, if the matter were to become known to her client, a legal suit of slander could realistically be brought against her.
 She acknowledged her inappropriate behavior to Sonja and apologized, resolving not to act in such a manner in the future.

 The following day Agnes made an appointment and reported her HIPAA violation to her supervisor.
 Her supervisor then called the privacy officer at the hospital and submitted a detailed report on the disclosure.
 The privacy officer, according to protocol, next reported the incident to the state and wrote a letter to Manny letting him know his privacy had been breached.

 Because Agnes was a valued hospital employee and had no previous infractions of this or any other type, and because the violation was one of carelessness, her consequence was limited to one-on-one counseling with her supervisor and a written warning placed in her personnel file.
-In addition, the supervisor set up a mandatory in-service seminar for everyone in the case management department to reinforce the seriousness of breaching a patient’s privacy.
+In addition, the supervisor set up a mandatory inservice seminar for everyone in the case management department to reinforce the seriousness of breaching a patient’s privacy.

 For his part, Manny decided not to pursue any further action even though he was aware he could have filed a complaint with the state or federal government or with the hospital.
 In addition, he opted not to file a civil lawsuit even though his privacy had been breached and his reputation had been damaged.